-To qualify to take a BCEN certification exam, you must have a valid, unrestricted, U.S. or equivalent RN license.
+To qualify for the exam, you must hold a current, unrestricted Registered Nurse license in either the United States, a US Territory, Canada or equivalent RN license.
 We suggest practicing in your area of interest for at least two years, but this is not required.
 Check your eligibility here.

-If you received your degree and/or license outside of the United States, you can still qualify to sit for a BCEN exam.
+If you received your degree and/or license outside of the United States or Canada, you can still qualify to sit for a BCEN exam.
 You’ll need to go through our International Credential Evaluation service, which will verify that your foreign degree aligns with current U.S. standards.
 Find out more about this service.

 Once you are in your BCEN Account, locate the “My Certifications” section on the left-hand side of the screen.
 Here you will see all five of our certification logos.

 Click Create New Application next to the CEN logo to open it.